MetricHMSR:Metric Human Mesh and Scene Recovery from Monocular Images: MetricHMSR

+Assuming the intrinsic parameters of the original image is $K$, with focal lengths $(f_x, f_y)$ and principal point $(c_x, c_y)$.
+Following~\cite{mildenhall2021nerf}, the camera ray $d$ corresponding to a pixel $(u,v)$ on the image is calculated as:

+Assuming the top-left corner of the cropping bounding box is at $(u_{bbox},v_{bbox})$ and the scaling factor is $s$, the intrinsic matrix $K^{\prime}$ of the transformed image can be expressed as:

-Then, use Equation~\eqref{eq:ray} to calculate the camera ray bundle corresponding to the cropped image.
-For images with unknown camera parameters, we utilize UniDepth~\cite{piccinelli2024unidepth}, a metric depth estimation method, to estimate the intrinsics of the camera.
+Then, we use Eq.\eqref{eq:ray} to calculate the camera ray bundle corresponding to the transformed image.
+For images with unknown camera parameters, we approximate the focal length using the longer side of the image and set the principal point to the image center.